ssmirr/appdev-chapters/active-record.md

 c.last_name # => "Betina"
 ```

 However, once the program was finished running, whatever data we had stored would be lost.
-We weren't storing it _permanently_, on the hard drive of the computer; we were only storing it _temporarily_, in the working memory (RAM) of the computer.
+We weren't storing it _permanently_, in the long-term memory (hard disk) of the computer; we were only storing it _temporarily_, in the working memory (RAM) of the computer.

 ## Storing information permanently in databases